 - Tours are free.

-- Reservations must be made at least 4-5 weeks in advance, and are on a first-come, first-served basis.
+- Reservations must be made at least 4-5 weeks in advance, and are on a first-come basis.

-- Tours are about 90-120 minutes long, beginning with an orientation video and ending with a question-and-answer period.
+- Tours are about 90-120 minutes long, beginning with an orientation video and ending with a question and answer session.

 - The age minimum for tour participants is seventh-grade.